CroodSolutions/CTRL-ESC-HOST/4 - Specific Escape Scenarios/HP POS Kiosk Found in Engagement and Tested/README.md

 ## Kiosk Escape and Subsequent Testing (no screen shots)

  - Shift+Alt+NumLock to open the Mouse Keys dialog box.
- - Click "Disasble this keyboard shortcut..."
+ - Click "Disable this keyboard shortcut..."
  - Control Panel window loads.
  - Path A: Navigate to "All Control Panel Items" and change settings, so long as you stay in userland.
  - Path B: Type an exact filepath to an LotL binary with a UI in the Explorer dialog box.